NEW: Services will be held Sunday morning at Emanuel AME Church

 “That terrorist did not win.
 He wanted to invoke terror and fear in our community, but we are not for that,” an organizer said to the crowd.
 “We are standing up together, arm in arm… We will not bow down, but we will stand up.”

-In Columbia, South Carolina’s capital, a large crowd filled the front grounds of the state Capitol on Saturday calling for the Confederate flag to be removed.
+Despite the sweltering heat, a large crowd filled the front grounds of the South Carolina Capitol in Columbia calling for the Confederate flag to be removed.

-“Take it down, take it down,” chanted the crowd, filled with people of all races and ages.
+“Take it down, take it down,” chanted the crowd filled with people of all races and ages holding signs.

 One woman’s sign said, “Love breeds love, hate breeds hate” and another man’s sign says, “Remove my ancestors sign.”